LZ 130 Graf Zeppelin: Design and development

 Though the LZ 130 was nearly identical in design to the LZ 129, there were a few minor improvements.
 The tail fins were 60 cm shorter and the number of intermediate ribs was reduced to save weight and reduce stress on the trailing edge of the fin.
-As the ship was designed for hydrogen, there would be additional "luxury cabins" with windows on the starboard side allowing for a total of 70 passengers (this was added to the Hindenburg over the winter of 1936–1937).
-The lower fin had an upward curve similar to the Hindenburgs final configuration (repairs made after a tailstrike incident during the propaganda flight on March 26, 1936), giving more ground clearance.
+As the ship was designed for hydrogen, there would be additional "luxury cabins" with windows on the starboard side allowing for a total of 70 passengers (this was added to Hindenburg over the winter of 1936–1937).
+The lower fin had an upward curve similar to Hindenburgs final configuration (repairs made after a tailstrike incident during the propaganda flight on March 26, 1936), giving more ground clearance.

 To further reduce weight, the girder shape and riveting were changed slightly.
-The four engine cars were initially designed and installed to have the same pusher configuration as the Hindenburg; after the Hindenburg disaster, they were completely redesigned, using the same DB-602 diesel engines powering tractor propellers.
-The new gondolas were slightly larger to accommodate the new exhaust water recovery system and were better insulated than those on the Hindenburg, with engine noise noticeably reduced.
+The four engine cars were initially designed and installed to have the same pusher configuration as Hindenburg; after the Hindenburg disaster, they were completely redesigned, using the same DB-602 diesel engines powering tractor propellers.
+The new gondolas were slightly larger to accommodate the new exhaust water recovery system and were better insulated than those on Hindenburg, with engine noise noticeably reduced.
 The water recovery system condensed the water vapor in the engine exhaust and stored them which compensated for the weight of fuel consumed during flight and eliminated the need to vent any lifting gas.

 In later flights, the airship used variable-pitch three-bladed propellers on both rear engines; trials were run on the forward port engine car as the ship neared completion, but only the aft-port engine car had a three-bladed propeller on its first flight.
-Unlike the wooden propellers of the Hindenburg, which had problems with moisture absorption causing imbalance, these three-bladed propellers were made of plastic wood and individual blades were assembled onto a main hub.
+Unlike the wooden propellers of Hindenburg, which had problems with moisture absorption causing imbalance, these three-bladed propellers were made of plastic wood and individual blades were assembled onto a main hub.

 The 16 gas cells were lightened and one was made of lightweight silk instead of cotton.
-On the bow near the nose cone there were just two windows, as in the Hindenburgs original design (in the Hindenburg, more windows were later fitted after its test flights.).
-The German investigation on the Hindenburg disaster suggested the poor conductivity of the Hindenburgs outer skin played a role in the ignition of hydrogen.
+On the bow near the nose cone there were just two windows, as in Hindenburgs original design (more windows were later fitted to Hindenburg after test flights.).
+The German investigation on the Hindenburg disaster suggested the poor conductivity of Hindenburgs outer skin played a role in the ignition of hydrogen.
 As a result, the cords connecting the panels were treated with graphite to increase the outer covering's electrical conductivity.
 Other redesigns included the gas vent hoods, gondola windows and the landing wheel design.